fishstick22/angular-github-api-profile--search/README.md

 * build intgrated testing
 * how to deploy to a "producton" env
 * sure I will think of more and keep this list updated

+### Externalize credentials

+Moved the client id/secret constants out of the github.service.ts file into a github.secrets.json file

+'''
+{
+    "username": "xxx",
+    "client_id": "xxxxx",
+    "client_secret": "xxxxxxxxxxxxxxxxxxxxxxx"
+}
+'''

+although the service itself is not that secure as the id/secret is passed in the clear on the get querystring parameters.